-Courses in the middle school are graded on a 0-100 point scale.
-Certain classes, such as enrichment, may be graded on a pass/fail basis.
 Students in grades 9-12 are graded on a 4.0 GPA scale.
 Students will receive grades on a 0-100 scale in their classes and on their progress reports.
 These grades will be converted to a 4.0 GPA scale on their report cards and transcripts.
 AP courses receive an additional 1.0 weight credited to the final grade.
-For example, an A in Advanced Placement Calculus is a 5.0.
+Honors courses receive an additional 0.5 weight credited to the final grade.
+For example, an A in Honors Chemistry is a 4.5 and an A in Advanced Placement Calculus is a 5.0.